hypo69/hypo/pytest/gemini - set 2/en/src/goog/drive/drive.md

 6. **Dummy Data:**  Created `mock_file_path` fixture, so tests can pass even if file doesn't exist.

 7. **Important Considerations:**  The example provided doesn't show how the `upload_file` method interacts with the `build` function.
-The `test_upload_file` now demonstrates how to mock the `build` function to create a mock `service` object.
+The `test_upload_file` now demonStartes how to mock the `build` function to create a mock `service` object.
 It's missing some key functionality, so I've added tests around how it interacts with a real service.

 **How to Run the Tests:**